-In our latest Innovation Spotlight, Cognex introduces a vision system that automates error detection in minutes – without PC or programming skills.
+In our latest Spotlight, Cognex introduces a vision system that automates error detection in minutes – without PC or programming skills.

 Increasingly, packaging products require their own custom inspection systems to perfect quality, eliminate false rejects, improve throughput, and eliminate the risk of a recall.
 Some of the foundational machine vision applications along a packaging line include verifying that a label on a package is present, correct, straight, and readable.
 Other simple packaging inspections involve presence, position, quality, and readability on a label.